Gadiel9554/Interview/README.md

 # Project Documentation

 ## Overview
 This project contains various components for managing and processing data.
-In the `PHP/settings` directory, you can configure system-wide settings, database connections, application functions, and user session information.
+In the `PHP/settings/` directory, you can configure system-wide settings, database connections, application functions, and user session information.
 Additionally, the `config` directory contains settings for the top and main menus.

 ## Configuration
-All system options can be updated in the `PHP/settings` and `config` directories.
+All system options can be updated in the `PHP/settings/` and `config/` directories.
 Below are the details on how to modify these configurations.

+Make sure that you are loading `interview.sql` before the installtioon of the system.

 ### Directory Structure
 ./